Updated: June 2026

 • The ePrivacy Directive does the same in the EU.

-Both require consent before accessing or storing data via cookies or trackers.
+Both require consent before accessing or storing data via cookies or other tracking technologies.
 Tools that mimic browsers may trigger these technologies and need consent.

 Ryanair v.
 PR Aviation